-KLP uses transitional rules to calculate technical provisions in accordance with the Article 308d of the Solvency II Directive7.
+KLP uses transitional rules to calculate technical provisions in accordance with Article 56 of the Solvency II Regulation.
+Technical provisions (Solvency II Directive, Article 308d).
 The effect is calculated as the difference between the technical provisions (sum of best estimate and risk margin) and the sum of the premium reserve, supplementary provisions, securities adjustment fund and premium fund and claims provisions.
-The effect is reduced on a linear basis at the beginning of each year from 100 per cent on 1 January 2016 to 0 per cent on 1 January 2032.
+The effect is reduced on a linear basis at the beginning of each year from 100 per cent on 1 January 2016 to 0 per cent on 1

+January 2032.
 There is also a floor defined for valuation which limits the effect of the transitional rule.